alphagov/govuk-design-system/src/community/design-system-day/index.md

   Valentine Makhouleen (Prelude Security/New Media Studio)
 - From chaos to clarity – unlocking the potential of design systems Hassan Nawaz (FanDuel)
-- Collaborative design systems at scale
+- Fostering Collaboration in Design Systems.
   James Carleton (PayPal)

 ## Getting there